Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

 I love my iKamper because it’s very comfortable to sleep in.
-It’s very roomy and the mattress that’s included is top-notch.
-This rooftop tent is very simple and I love the quick setup and easy fold down.
+It’s very roomy, and the included mattress is top-notch.
+This rooftop tent is very simple, and I love the quick setup and easy fold-down.
 It does pretty well in hot, cold, and even super windy conditions.

 5. Dustin Smith (@calrunr) iKamper Skycamp 2.0 – Rocky Black